alshedivat/al-folio/_pages/about.md

-I am highly involved with Competitive Programming, and in the 46th ICPC World Final List (Egypt).
+I am highly involved with Competitive Programming, and in the 46th ICPC World Final List (Egypt 2023).
 Prior to this, I earned a second runner-up and a third-place position at ICPC Regionals, representing The Chinese University of Hong Kong, Shenzhen.